 Kootenay Crate Co. started from the ground up when owner (Chad Wobshall) began building crates out of his farm garage.
-His unique and colourful vintage crates can been seen in his downtown location, as well as his major suppliers (like Leon’s Furniture stores across Canada).
+His unique and colourful vintage crates can been seen online (as they ship across Canada) and in Nelson, on Baker Street.

 They believe in ethical business practices and ‘shake the hands’ of the farmers they buy from on their farms.
 They adhere to stringent environmental and sustainable practices.
 They never use artificial ingredients or preservatives; and they do not compromise.
 Ever.